marekandreas/elpa/USERS_GUIDE.md

        int     mpi_comm_cols: communicator for communication in colums.
-Constructed with get_elpa_communicators(3) int     mpi_comm_all:  communicator for all processes in the processor set involved in ELPA int     useQR:         if set to 1 switch to QR-decomposition
+Constructed with get_elpa_communicators(3) int     mpi_comm_all:  communicator for all processes in the processor set involved in ELPA int     useQR:         if set to 1 switch to QR-decomposition int     useGPU:        decide whether the GPU version should be used or not

        int     success:       return value indicating success (1) or failure (0)